huevosverdes/RNGStudy/README.md

 1. The core which generates some number of random bits
 2. The transformations that give us useful values from the random bits provided by the core

+I could have made a fancy User Interface with Qt or OpenGL, but instead opted to keep things as simple as possible so anyone can build and run the examples in almost any environment.
+In this case, I used gcc and make.
+On Windows you can get this to run fairly simply by installing [MinGW](https://www.mingw-w64.org/downloads/) or [MSYS2](https://www.msys2.org/wiki/MSYS2-installation/).

 ## Core RNG
 The main goal was to have random number generation cores that would always generate the same sequence of numbers no matter what language it was built in.
 I was inspired by the GBFlip paper which gives some testing values for a given seed at the first and 135th values generated.
 If you get the expected values, you coded it right.
 To the best of my ability I verified each core and provide value tests for each.